Volvo P1900

 Demand was low, and the build quality was not up to Volvo standards.
 Gunnar Engellau, who replaced Gabrielsson as president in 1956, took one for a drive on a holiday weekend and was dissatisfied enough that on returning to his office the following week cancelled the remaining production.
-"I thought it would fall apart!" is the legendary quote.
-The Volvo chassis design was far too flexible to accommodate a fiberglass body, and that Volvo resisted recommendations by Glasspar to alter the frame to address their concerns.
+He reportedly either said "I thought it would fall apart!" or "I thought the doors would fall off".
+The Volvo chassis design was far too flexible to accommodate a fiberglass body, and Volvo resisted recommendations by Glasspar to alter the frame to address their concerns.

-The total "Volvo Sport" production was sixty-eight cars, plus four or five prototypes.
+Volvo had planned to produce a run of 300 cars, but in the end, total production was 68 cars, plus four or five prototypes.
 Forty-four were built in 1956, mostly for the Swedish market, and most still survive.
-The bulk of 1957's production went to the U.S. and elsewhere, and fewer of these are still in existence.
+All but one of 1957's production went to Los Angeles, and fewer of these are still in existence.
+The last car to roll off the production line was chassis number 67, but later research showed that the chassis number 20 was given to two separate cars.

-The development of the P1900 led to the tuning of the B-16 engine however, which was later put into the PV 444 series, making this car powerful enough to enter the US market.
+The upgraded version of the engine used in the P1900 was later put into the PV444 when it entered the US market in 1957.